Raahe Museum: The Old Gentleman

 The most famous treasure of the museum is "The Old Gentleman", the oldest surviving diving suit in the world.
+It is located in one of the buildings of the Raahe museum, the former crown granary.
 It was made of calf leather and dates from the 18th century.
 Its exact origin is unknown but the foot parts suggest a Finnish origin.

 The suit, which was used in short underwater work like checking the conditions of the bottom of a ship, was donated to Raahe Museum by Captain Johan Leufstadius (1829–1906), who was a master mariner, merchant and ship owner.

-The conservator of Raahe Museum, Jouko Turunen, tailored a perfect copy of the old suit in 1988, suitability called The Young Gentleman.
+The conservator of Raahe Museum, Jouko Turunen, tailored a perfect copy of the old suit in 1988, fittingly called The Young Gentleman.
 The copy has been successfully tested underwater several times.

 Other museums operated by Raahe Museum

 The Raahe Museum also operates The Shipowner's Home Interior Museum and The Old Pharmacy Museum, which are both situated in the centre of the town near the Museum of Raahe.
 Ojala Homestead Museum, Olkijoki Armistice Cottage and Saloinen Museum in the wider Raahe area are also operated by Raahe Museum.